nivedi1925/Biodegradable-vs-Non-Biodegradable-Waste-Classification/README.md

 # Biodegradable-vs-Non-Biodegradable-Waste-Classification
-A deep learning project that classifies images of waste into biodegradable and non-biodegradable categories using transfer learning with ResNet50.
-This is a computer vision project aimed at supporting waste segregation through intelligent image classification.
+This computer vision project aims to automate waste segregation by classifying images of waste into biodegradable and non-biodegradable categories.
+Leveraging the power of deep learning and transfer learning, the project utilizes the ResNet50 architecture to perform image classification with high accuracy.
+The final model is deployed as a web application to demonstrate real-time predictions.

 Dataset Source : [Kaggle](https://www.kaggle.com/datasets/rayhanzamzamy/non-and-biodegradable-waste-dataset)<br>
 Sample Images:
 <img align="centre" alt="GIF" src="https://github.com/nivedi1925/Biodegradable-vs-Non-Biodegradable-Waste-Classification/blob/main/images/Screenshot%20from%202025-06-30%2000-03-53.png" />

-📌 Project Overview

-    Goal: Automate classification of waste for better recycling and disposal.

-    Model Used: ResNet50 (pretrained on ImageNet).

-    Dataset: Non and Biodegradable Waste Dataset from Kaggle.

-    Accuracy Achieved:

-        ✅ Validation Accuracy: 98%

-        ✅ Test Accuracy: 90%
+🎯 Objective

+To build an intelligent system that:

+    Helps in automated waste sorting

+    Supports environmental sustainability through smart waste management

+    Provides a user-friendly web interface for image-based classification

+🔍 Key Features

+    Transfer Learning with ResNet50: Utilizes pretrained ResNet50 for feature extraction and fine-tuning for binary classification.

+    Image Preprocessing: Includes resizing, normalization, and data augmentation to improve model generalization.

+    Web App Deployment: Simple UI built with Streamlit (or Flask) for uploading waste images and getting real-time predictions.

 📁 Dataset Details